 Treating UARS is a high-dimensional optimization problem.
 Your variables include: EPAP, IPAP, pressure support, ramp time, EPR/flex settings, mask type, mask fit, nasal spray regimen, allergen control, sleep position, head elevation, mouth taping, humidity settings, and a dozen other knobs.
 Each one interacts with the others.
 Changing your EPAP might require changing your nasal spray.
 Fixing a leak might change your optimal pressure support.
 It's not a set of independent variables — it's a coupled system.

-And your gradient signal?
-How you feel when you wake up.
+The best gradient signal in this case is how you feel when you wake up.
 That's it.
 Your morning vibes are the loss function.
 Did you wake up foggy or clear?
 Did you feel rested or wrecked?
-The OSCAR data gives you a richer signal — flow curves, leak graphs, event indices — but ultimately, the ground truth is how your brain feels at 7am.
+Ultimately, the ground truth is how your brain feels in the morning.
 You make a change, sleep on it, read the signal, and iterate.
 Some days the gradient is noisy.
 Some weeks you plateau.
 But over months, the trendline either moves or it doesn't.

-This is why UARS treatment is so hard to outsource to a doctor.
+Even if you have a doctor who knows UARS, this is why UARS treatment is still hard to outsource as of today.
 No one can feel your gradient signal for you.
 The best sleep doctors give you the framework, but you have to run the optimization loop yourself.

 If you're on PAP therapy, you have to learn to read your own data in OSCAR.
 The key things to watch: